elumT/test_repo/README.md

 # Teamwork
-This repository was created for the git course to learn how git works.
+This repository was created to learn how git works.